 Women in Culinary Leadership is an accelerated, learning-by-doing mentorship program.
 Offered under the auspices of the James Beard Foundation, WICL gives women with a minimum of two years of professional hospitality or culinary experience the chance to work with top industry leaders and build in-depth skills in the kitchen, in restaurant management, or in both areas.
 Candidates will learn firsthand how to break through the culinary world’s “glass ceiling.”

-For those interested in learning more about the 2017 Women in Culinary Leadership program call for entries, sign up for our email list.
-You’ll receive updates about application deadlines and other news.
+For those interested in learning more about the 2017 Women in Culinary Leadership program call for entries, as well as other James Beard Foundation Women in Culinary programs, sign up for our email list.
+You’ll receive updates about application deadlines, events, and other program news.

 The James Beard Foundation has announced the recipients of the 2016 Women in Culinary Leadership Grant.
 Over sixty women with a background in hospitality and the culinary arts applied to participate in a six- or twelve-month mentor/grantee program with top industry leaders, and twenty-one have been selected.

 Women in Culinary Leadership is an educational program focused on mentoring and training women aspiring to careers in the culinary industry.
 Conceived by JBF trustee and restaurateur Rohini Dey, the program launched in 2012.

 WICL began with a panel discussion about gender imbalance in the food industry, held at Dey's Vermilion restaurant in fall of 2012.
 Moderated by Emmy and James Beard Award winner Martha Teichner of CBS News, the panel featured Martha Stewart; chef and author Lidia Bastianich; founder and CEO of the French Culinary Institute's Dorothy Cann Hamilton; Ms. Dey; and Ms. Ungaro.